-Odds are you won’t have heard of an equally important central Queensland icon, the Edgbaston Goby.
-The goby is one of Australia’s most endangered species and found in only a handful of artesian springs.
+Odds are you won’t be thinking of an equally important central Queensland icon – the Edgbaston Goby, which is one of Australia’s most endangered fish.

 Artesian springs are often only a few centimetres deep.
 Tussocks and many endemic plant species grow in the small, shallow, clay-bottomed pools.
 The springs are fed by the Great Artesian Basin, a vast subterranean reservoir of water that stretches through Queensland, the Northern Territory, New South Wales and South Australia.

 Scientists have called Edgbaston Reserve, which was formerly a cattle station “the most significant natural springs for global biodiversity in the entire basin”.
 As well as the goby, the reserve is home to an equally endangered fish, the Red-fin Blue-eye.

 Daytime temperatures in the springs may fluctuate up to 21º in a single day.
 The goby can tolerate seasonal temperature variations between 3º and 39º.
 Mature gobies are known to live on the bottom of the springs, with young fish preferring shallower areas.
 During the day they shelter under vegetation.